 Modifying the Disease Course

-Several of the agents, including Copaxone® and an experimental drug called Rituxan, have been studied in PPMS, but unfortunately without a positive effect on progression.
+Several of these agents, including Copaxone® and an experimental drug called Rituxan, have been studied in PPMS, but unfortunately without a positive effect on progression.
 There are several clinical trials either recently completed or ongoing for progressive forms of MS and some are for PPMS.
 Read more about clinical trials in MS.